 SavoyStewart found 71% of professionals view increased speed as the biggest benefit of utilising smart contracts in CRE.
 Since smart contracts run on a software code, they don’t require documents to be processed manually.
 Consequently, smart contracts can significantly quicken home purchasing stages such as the processing of verification and ownership.

-With CRE transactions typically involving multiple intermediaries such as brokers, banks and solicitors – a smart contract has the capabilities to take over some or all these s.
+With CRE transactions typically involving multiple intermediaries such as brokers, banks and solicitors – a smart contract has the capabilities to take over some or all these functions.
 As a result, 66% of the experts believe this will enable the exchange between the buyer and seller to be more efficient.

 Similarly, with fewer or no ‘middlemen’ to deal with in a smart contract, 63% of professional’s state not having to extensively splash out on expensive intermediate fees will enable both parties (buyer and seller) to save a considerable amount of money (cost effective).